Spencer Steer Preview, Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

-- The 7.7 strikeouts per nine innings put together by the Cardinals pitching staff ranks 28th in MLB.
+- The pitching staff for the Cardinals has a collective 7.8 K/9, the third-worst in MLB.

-- The Cardinals' 4.71 team ERA ranks 23rd across all league pitching staffs.
+- The Cardinals have a 4.70 team ERA that ranks 23rd among all MLB pitching staffs.

-- Cardinals pitchers combine to surrender the third-fewest home runs in baseball (151 total, 1.1 per game).
+- Cardinals pitchers combine to surrender the second-fewest home runs in baseball (151 total, 1.1 per game).

-- In his last appearance on Sunday against the Pittsburgh Pirates, the left-hander went seven innings, allowing three earned runs while surrendering seven hits.
+- His most recent time out came on Tuesday against the Atlanta Braves, when the righty threw 6 2/3 innings, surrendering three earned runs while giving up eight hits.

-- In 21 games this season, the 25-year-old has put up a 3.91 ERA and 10.4 strikeouts per nine innings, while allowing a batting average of .275 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.